darkreader/darkreader.org/src/blog/posts/attention.md

 # ATTENTION!
 Check if you were affected by malware clones

-Several malware Dark Reader's copies were created, thousands of users were affected.
+Several malicious Dark Reader's copies were created, thousands of users were affected.
 Follow this guide to learn how to avoid malware extensions.